Nexmo/nexmo-developer/_partials/reusable/link-facebook-to-nexmo.md

 At this point your Nexmo Account and this Facebook Page are linked.

-> **NOTE:** If at some point in the future you want to further link a specific application to this page you can now do this from the Dashboard on the External Accounts tab for the specific Messages and Dispatch application you want to link.
+> **NOTE:** If at some point in the future you want to further link a specific application to this Facebook Page you can now do this from the Dashboard on the External Accounts tab for the specific Messages and Dispatch application you want to link.